AppOrchestra/ng-log/README.md

 }
 ```

-The most important use case for using this Log class is being able to subscribe to the
+The most important use case for using this Log class is being able to subscribe to the static *$logEntry* observable
+so you can perform some more interesting actions with the log messages.

+For example you may keep a history of the last 30 log messages, and on an error log message, post that with the history to your server.